noriakis/q2-pathway/README.md

 This plugin is used to analyze the functional prediction results from 16S rRNA gene sequencing dataset and optionally the profile from shotgun metagenomes.

 `infer` module can perform an inferrence based on Piphillin or Tax4Fun2 algorithm.
-For Tax4Fun2, the users should install the R package in the QIIME 2 environment following [this tutorial](https://github.com/songweizhi/Tax4Fun2_short_tutorial), and download the artifact containing reference database [here](https://w5po.myqnapcloud.com/share.cgi?ssid=5c1bf17d94854ecab9785ae4ece3e7bb) (the original files can be found [here](https://zenodo.org/records/10035668) under GNU General Public License v3.0 or later).
+The Tax4Fun2 software and algorithm will be downloaded and installed at the first command launch of `infer_t4f2` (the original files can be found [here](https://zenodo.org/records/10035668) under GNU General Public License v3.0 or later).

 For `Piphillin`, the databases can be found [here](https://w5po.myqnapcloud.com/share.cgi?ssid=998a2e41bb584a81b3b7233e8e7116e6) (RefSeq, [NCBI usage policies](https://www.ncbi.nlm.nih.gov/home/about/policies/)) and [here](https://w5po.myqnapcloud.com/share.cgi?ssid=9fd6f7d65e2a4fa595e38f3db0866773) (GTDB, [CC BY-SA 4.0](https://gtdb.ecogenomic.org/downloads)).